Prodanza Ballet Academy

-Center Prodanza was established on December 30 of 1994 by the Department of Specialized Teaching, Cuban National Ballet, under the direction of Laura Alonso.
+Center Prodanza was established on December 30 1994 by the Department of Specialized Teaching, Cuban National Ballet, under the direction of Laura Alonso.
 The Center is located in Havana.

 Background

-The Prodanza Center has approximately 464 students from ages four to 15 who are receiving technical training in ballet, acting, makeup and fitness.
-The Center strives to provide a consistent training methodology to prepare dances for the teaching methodology and technique of the Cuban school of ballet.
+The Prodanza Center (Centro Prodanza) has approximately 464 students from ages four to 15 who are receiving technical training in ballet, acting, makeup, and fitness.
+The Center strives to provide a consistent training methodology to prepare dances for the teaching methodology and technique of the Cuban School of ballet.
 Alumni of this program include: